Australia’s first AI weed identification and management app

 How does WeedScan work?

 Simply snap a photo of a plant you suspect is a weed and upload it to WeedScan.
-The AI model assesses your photo against verified images of priority weeds.
+The AI model assesses your photo against verified images of weeds.
 Within seconds, WeedScan suggests possible plant identifications, with degrees of confidence for each suggestion.
 WeedScan is available as a web or mobile app (Android and iOS).

 Who built WeedScan?